 In fact, this enterprise in particular also offers experience activities inspired by the guides themselves, e.g. making participants live in the streets for 24 hours together with their guide.
 Pragulic’s philosophy is “you can only understand homelessness after you have tried it yourself”, in this way creating agents for change.
-Indeed, many people who have gone through these experiences report that they helped them switch their perspective and offered them invaluable insight on the real conditions of life without a home.
+Indeed, many people who have gone through these experiences report that they helped them switch their perspective and offered them invaluable insight into the real conditions of life without a home.

-Their pricing policy is that “locals and visitors pay 250 Czech Republic koruna each and guides receive a flat fee of 353czk per tour plus tips; the rest is used to cover running costs as well as provide a range of support services including free haircuts, help finding employment and access to a psychologist.”
+Their pricing policy is that “locals and visitors pay 250 Czech Republic koruna each and guides receive a flat fee of 353czk per tour plus tips; the rest is used to cover running costs as well as provide a range of support services including free haircuts, help finding employment, and access to a psychologist.”

 Athens – Shedia Invisible Tours

 Shedia is a street newspaper in Athens sold by homeless and unemployed people.
 One of their numerous social actions is Invisible Tours – tours run by homeless and formerly homeless Athenians who are also Shedia street newspaper vendors.

 Invisible Tours is different from some of the tours in other cities.
 Apart from only having the tour guides take groups through their personal places of interest in the backstreets of Athens, they also introduce visitors to many important social and solidarity institutions of the Greek capital.
 Including soup kitchens, day centers, drug rehabilitation centers, homeless shelters etc. The guides provide information on the types of services offered by each institution as well as how they themselves have experienced or are still experiencing homelessness.